-Send your daughter to Athena Girls Camp and you will see her self-reliance boosted, her confidence bolstered, and her connection to nature strengthened.
-Girls love the mix of adventurous activities, relaxing free time, playing in the warm lake waters, and singing by the campfire.
+Send your daughter to Athena Girls Camp and you will see her self-reliance increase, her connection to nature blossom, and her confidence rise.
+Girls love the mix of adventurous activities, playing in the warm lake waters, and singing by the campfire.

 The program of the Athena Girls Camp provides aspects of childhood that modern youth often miss.
 Campers will be outside almost all day, connecting with the natural world and getting plenty of sunlight and clean fresh air.
-Unstructured time gives girls a chance to use their imagination to entertain themselves.
+Unstructured time gives girls a chance to use their imaginations.
 This is key in developing independence from technology.

-The nature of the activities at camp forces the girls to practice resolving disputes and navigating a variety of social situations on their own.
-Counselors are careful to prevent bullying or unfairness, but campers are encouraged to find their own solutions as often as possible.
+The nature of the activities at camp allows campers to practice resolving disagreements and navigating a variety of social situations on their own.
+Counselors are skillful referees of camp life, but campers learn to experience and make their way through a variety of responsibilities, duties, opportunities, and activities.

-Each evening concludes with a campfire that features contests, singing, dancing, recognition, stories, and encouragement for good standards of outdoor living and self-reliance.
-The "thoughts for the day" read aloud by campers each night include such wisdom as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from the Book of Matthew...
+Each evening concludes with a campfire that features contests, singing, dancing, recognition, stories, and encouragement for good standards of self-reliance and friendship that we remember from our Protestant Sunday school classes.
+“Thoughts for the Day" are read aloud at campfires each night, and include wisdom of the ages such as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from Jesus in the Book of St. Matthew.

-The Slovenski Family has been in the summer camp business since 1987: "We love camps.
-We are excited to show you what an incredible experience we can give your child."
+The Slovenski Family has been in the summer camp business since 1987: "We love summer camp culture.
+We are excited to show your family what an incredible experience your children can have at our camp."